In Praise of Love (film): Critical response

-The review aggregator Rotten Tomatoes reported that 52% of mainstream critics gave the film positive reviews, based on 72 reviews, with an average score of 5.90/10.
+The review aggregator Rotten Tomatoes reported that 52% of mainstream critics gave the film positive reviews, based on 73 reviews, with an average score of 5.9/10.
 The website's critical consensus reads, "Jean-Luc Godard remains a challenging filmmaker with admirable ambition, but In Praise of Love is too self-indulgent and bereft of stylistic pleasure to engage beyond the auteur's most patient fans."
-Metacritic reported the film had an average score of 62 out of 100, based on 31 reviews.
+Metacritic reported the film had an average score of 64 out of 100, based on 31 reviews, indicating "generally favorable reviews".

 The film critic for The New York Times, A.O.
 Scott, while praising the film also found its anti-American content polemical.
 He wrote, "In Praise of Love, it must be said, is the most elegant and coherent feature he has made since the mid-1980s.
 His visual command -- of the velvety shadows of black-and-white 35-millimeter film and the thick, supersaturated tones of digital video -- still has the power to astonish, and his debonair gloom remains seductive.
 But to continue with the notebook analogy, the decorous prose, graceful penmanship and impressive paper stock cannot disguise the banality of what is written."
 Film Comment named it one of the top 50 films of the decade (2000s).